junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The force on the hand that was pushing the blade in is stopped, and then takes it out slowly, before dropping it to the ground.
 Daniel pants heavily with a faint, relieved, "Thank you."

-Jimmy focuses all his attention to his right hand.
+Jimmy focuses all his attention on his right hand.

 Castiel growls with a low rumbling voice, "I didn't do that."
 He grasps his right hand with his left, both trembling uncontrollably.